qiuchenzhai/demo_PMACE/README.md

 reconstruction problem.

 ## Requirements
+The demo is created based on python==3.7.6.
 The required packages are included in requirements.txt.
 Please build your virtualenv first, activate it and then run the following command in your shell:

 ```console
 pip install -r requirements.txt